Ahaiman/community-network/README.md

 Technology Wise
 -------------
-This project was created using C.
-The projbect partitioned into fles (modules) and functions.
+This project was created using C, partitioned into files (modules) and functions.
-The design of the program, including interfaces, function declarations, and partition into modules, described below.
+The design of the program, including interfaces, function declarations, and partition into modules, described in "design".